EnsignMK/sd_shutdown_button/README.md

                 - whenever you start the webui and you see  the public url
                 ![image](https://github.com/EnsignMK/sd_shutdown_button/assets/91480302/2193381f-ae8b-4cd7-965d-be2e9bb29663)

-                keep ctrl (control) pressed and click on the link.
-                Now the new feature should be working.
+              1. keep ctrl pressed and click on the link,now the new feature should be working.

-           or add the  --autolaunch   argument
+              2. alternatively add the --autolaunch   argument before lauching stable diffusion then, Stable webui automatically opens in the browser.

  ## potential issue:
  If the tab doesn't close no worries, it's a browser thing.Your webui is shutdown.